-This article will help you understand the main functions of Documents Custom Fields.
+This article will help you understand the main functions of Document Custom Fields.

-You can use Documents Custom Fields for the following purposes:
+You can use Document Custom Fields for the following purposes:

-- To set up approval workflows based on Documents Custom Fields.
+• To set up approval workflows based on Document Custom Fields.

 Read how to set up your Departments/Projects here.